SimsesLab/DTU-PCB-prototyping/README.md

 #### 2. Change *Plot format* to **DXF**, and select where you wish to save your exported file:
-![Kicad export step 2](images-for-guides/kicad_export_step2.png "Kicad export step 2") Be sure to choose a folder you can find, since you will need this file for the actual making of the PCB.
+![Kicad export step 2](images-for-guides/kicad_export_step2.png "Kicad export step 2") Be sure to choose a folder you can find later, since you will need this file for the actual making of the PCB.
 ![Kicad export step 3](images-for-guides/kicad_export_step3.png "Kicad export step 3")

 #### 3. In the *Plot* window, make sure that the following settings are selected: